pnp/teams-dev-samples/docs/samples/client_platform.md

+# Microsoft Teams Development Samples
-# Samples by Client Platform
+## Browse by Client Platform

 You can build Teams solutions using many of the development platforms you're already familiar with.
 For solutions that have client-side code (tabs, some task modules), you can select the development platform you're interested in.